 F121 does not have designated fridge space for the storage of expressed or prepared milk.

-A change table is located in the all gender toilet next door – please remove all nappies from this area after use.
+A change table is located in All Gender toilets – please remove all nappies from this area after use.

-- No lock on door (multiple use room.)
+- No lock on the door (multiple use room.)

-G321 female toilet has hot and cold running sink – not sterile water.
-No change facilities on level 3 at this time
+G321 Female toilets have hot and cold water – not sterile water.
+There are no change facilities on level 3.

-G214 female toilet has freestanding table with change mat available please remove all nappies from this area after use.
+G214 Female toilets have a freestanding table with a change mat available - please remove all nappies from this area after use.